 I’m always getting asked for book recommendations for Valentine’s Day, so here is a small Valentine’s book list to get your preschool classroom library off to a good start.

 Print the game and cut out the cards.
 Mix up the cards and place them in a pile face down.
-Give each player a score card and invite them to fill their ten frame while playing this super fun game.
+Give each player a score card and invite them to fill their ten frame while playing this super fun robot game for kids.

 Make it Extra Fun!